NitishGadangi/Privacy-Indicator-App/README.md

 5. Android Studio will download the libraries required to run the project and open it in a new window.

 ## Like my work?
-I am a student, tutor, engineer and a maker to various projects.
+I am a student, tutor, engineer, and a maker to various projects.
 For 2+ years, I have been working on Open Source.

 If you use any of my projects or like what I'm doing, please consider backing me with simple donations so that I can continue my open source work.